DNSCrypt/encrypted-dns-server/README.md

 chmod +x encrypted-dns
 ```

+Nothing else has to be installed.
+It doesn't require any external dependencies.

 ### Option 2: compilation from source code

 The proxy uses recent features of the Rust compiler, and currently requires rust-nightly.